-- Deflect: A keyword ability, written as "Deflect X," that means "prevent X damage to this unit, and this unit may do that much damage to a unit of your choice in the same arena."
+Deflect: A keyword ability, written as "Deflect X," that means "Prevent X damage to this unit, and this unit may do that much damage to a unit of your choice in the same arena."
 You can play Deflect only during a chance to prevent damage to the unit that has the ability.
 If you also have the unit do damage to another unit, that damage creates a new chance to prevent damage, after the current one.
 The damage that the unit does equals the damage it prevented.
-During each chance to prevent damage, you can play Deflect only once for each source of damage. - deploy: Show your opponent that the number of build counters on one of your unit cards is equal to or greater than the unit's build cost, and then put the unit face up in its arena.
-Even if a unit card has enough build counters on it, you don't have to deploy it.

-dice: Six-sided dice used for many things in the Star Wars TCG.
+During each chance to prevent damage, you can play Deflect only once for each source of damage.

+deploy: Show your opponent that the number of build counters on one of your unit cards is equal to or greater than the unit's or Location's build cost, and then put the unit or Location face up in its arena.
+Even if a unit card or Location card has enough build counters on it, you don't have to put it into its arena. dice: Six-sided dice used for many things in the Star Wars TCG.

-- dice of damage: Some abilities and Battle cards do "X dice of damage," rather than just "X damage."
-You NI X dice to see how much damage the card does.
+dice of damage: Some abilities and Battle cards do "X dice of damage," rather than just "X damage."
+You roll X dice to see how much damage the card does.
 For each of those dice that comes up 4 or higher, the card does 1 damage.
-Cards and abilities that do "X dice of damage" or "X damage" aren't attacking, so the Accuracy ability has no effect on them. - discard: Move a card or unit from where it is to the discard pile.
+Cards and abilities that do "X dice of damage" or "X damage" aren't attacking, so the Accuracy ability has no effect on them.

+discard: Move a card or unit from where it is to the discard pile.
 When you're told to discard a card or unit, you'll also be told from where to discard it.
-If you have a unit in an arena or the build zone with at least as many damage counters as its health, discard that unit. - discard pile: A face-up pile near your deck.
+If you have a unit in an arena or the build zone with at least as many damage counters as its health, discard that unit.

+discard pile: A face-up pile near your deck.
 Any player can look at the cards in any discard pile at any time.
-If one of your cards or units is discarded, put it into your discard pile. - draw: Take the top card of your deck and put it into your hand.
-You draw one card each turn, in the draw step.
+If one of your cards or units is discarded, put it into your discard pile.